On the Aggression Diffusion Modeling and Minimization in Online Social Networks: Experimental Results

 In both $IC$ and $LT$ aggression-based models, the performance decreases rapidly within the first few steps and gradually stabilizes in the last ones.
 This trend shows that aggression probably does not propagate that deeply into the network (remember that steps here mean graph hops).
 Interestingly, the stable behavior for the last steps validates the integrity of the convergence value studied earlier.
 Experimenting with two more similarity metrics (Pearson and Spearman correlations), it was found that Pearson behaves like Cosine, but Spearman presents an early increase with a steady drop afterwards.
 However, Cosine was preferred for our analysis, since the normality requirement for Pearson is not satisfied and Cosine is more sensitive to subtle changes than Spearman.

 Moreover, the comparison to the baselines shows that - for both IC and LT models - adopting aggression-related mechanics in the weighting scheme, seed selection process and activation/threshold strategy offers additional value and enhances the performance of the modeling.
 This means that the original diffusion models, although applicable, do not have enough expressive power to capture and describe the complex nature of online aggression spreading.
-It also suggests that the proposed mechanics are promising and towards the right direction to better understand aggression diffusion over social networks.
+It also suggests that the proposed mechanics are promising and towards the right direction to better understand aggression diffusion over Twitter and social networks in general.

-\textbf{Takeaways:} Summarizing, aggression diffusion over social networks can be described by a cascading model, such as $IC$ or $LT$, fulfilling the first part of \textit{Contributions~\ref{contribution2}} and\textit{~\ref{contribution3}}.
+\textbf{Takeaways:} Summarizing, aggression diffusion over Twitter can be described by a cascading model, such as $IC$ or $LT$, fulfilling the first part of \textit{Contributions~\ref{contribution2}} and\textit{~\ref{contribution3}}.
 Considering that the original $IC$ and $LT$ are not able to capture online aggression dynamics, new mechanisms have to be created.
-For both models, the best seed strategy is $SD$, meaning that the models able to capture the online aggression diffusion more accurately should initiate their process from the most central nodes in the network, e.g. users with many friends and followers around whom large user communities are formed.
+For both models, the best seed strategy is $SD$, also supported by statistical significance, meaning that the diffusion process should initiate from the most central nodes in the network, e.g. users with many friends and followers around whom large user communities are formed.
+However, for $LT$ one has the luxury of sacrificing the model's stability to gain in terms of computational efficiency, by selecting the trailing but still decently performing $Random$ seed strategy.
 Moreover, for both cases, the best performing weighting scheme is \textit{Jaccard} which expresses that relations are formed based on users' neighborhood similarity.
 The explanation of this outcome is that to predict aggression diffusion one should examine the social interactions instead of individual user attributes.
 Specific to $IC$-based models, activation criterion should be set to \textit{Cumulative}, enabling the whole neighborhood of a node to affect its aggression state, while for $LT$-based models, an \textit{Aggression}-based threshold strategy is preferred, as it enables the overall dissemination process.
 Lastly, the diffusion process should unfold until convergence to achieve a stable state.